-When preparing to run a vibration test, a test engineer must determine what kind of test should be run considering the test goals and specifications.
+When preparing to run a vibration test, a test engineer must determine which test method to run given the test goals and specifications.
 One option is a sine vibration test.
-A sine wave is the most basic wave, but how is it applied during a vibration test, and what does it accomplish?
+Sine vibration is a basic wave, but how is it applied during a vibration test, and what does it accomplish?
 Let’s discuss:

 What is Sine Testing?